Best scanning software

 Another key player on the enterprise productivity scene is Nuance, and which brings its scanning tech to the market via OmniPage Standard.

-OmniPage Standard’s OCR technology takes care of scanning all types of documents in quick and efficient fashion, “enabling you to focus on more rewarding tasks”, it says.
-Anyone who’s ever had to type up a whole document to make it ‘digitally’ usable will know where they’re coming from.
+OmniPage Standard’s OCR technology takes care of scanning all types of documents in quick and efficient fashion, “enabling you to focus on more rewarding tasks,” it says.
+Anyone who’s ever had to go through the drudgery of typing up a whole document to make it ‘digitally’ usable will know where they’re coming from.

 The platform promises high quality conversions that maintain the features of the original document – columns, tables, bullets, graphics and all.
 It also supports a wide range of editing platforms, including Word, Excel, PowerPoint, Corel, Wordperfect, and Nuance’s own Power PDF tool.